living in the netherlands

 Finding a Home

 For both renting (te huur) or purchasing a house (te koop), you can retain a real estate agent (makelaar).
 That person can assist you in finding a home and with the appropriate paperwork for a fee.
-You can also use the popular housing website, Funda, for a good overview of all available properties, though there are many others, though there are many others.
+You can also use popular housing websites such as Funda or Nestpick for a good overview of all available properties, though there are many others.
 You can also find more helpful information on finding a house on the Rotterdam Expat Centre's website.

 Cities with many international residents often have an expat centre/desk.
 This is a place supported by the local government where you can get a variety of information and access to services you might need during your stay in the country.
 The Rotterdam Expat Centre is a one-stop-shop for expats and international businesses.
 The team will gladly help you with all your questions, requests and ideas.
 Please contact them for more information about their services.
 You can find a full list of all expat centers in the Netherlands, as well as the cities they serve, on the ACCESS website.